Freezing Breast Milk: What’s Safe, What’s a Myth, and How to Do It Right

 Safety Considerations for Frozen Breast Milk

-• Use appropriate storage: Store milk in clean, BPA-free containers or breast milk storage bags specifically designed for freezing.
+• Use appropriate storage: Store milk in clean, BPA-free containers or breast milk storage bags designed for freezing.

 Best Practices for Using Frozen Breast Milk